How to File a Financial Elder Abuse Claim

 What is Financial Elder Abuse?

 In California, financial elder abuse is broadly defined.
-Financial abuse occurs when a person or entity takes or keeps an elder’s property for a wrongful use or with the intent to defraud, or assists someone else in doing so.
+Financial abuse occurs when a person or entity takes or keeps an elder’s property for wrongful use or with the intent to defraud, or assists someone else in doing so.
 An elder is defined as someone who has reached the age of 65.

 Common types of financial elder abuse include: